Honest Molecule Mattress Review (Molecule 1, Molecule 2 & Hybrid)

 Ease of movement is often associated with edge support.
 Mattresses like the Molecule 2 that sink slightly along the perimeter also tend to provide minimal responsiveness, especially when you move across the bed.

-Because the bed's 5-zone RecoveryFLO layer comes with the classic memory foam feel and is specially designed to contour to your body, you'll experience a feeling of sinking into your bed's surface rather than sleeping on top of it.
-This can inhibit quick movement as it will take a few moments for your Molecule mattress to bounce back.
+Because the bed's 5-zone RecoveryFLO layer comes with the classic memory foam feel and is specially designed to contour to the body, I experienced a feeling of sinking into the bed's surface rather than sleeping on top of it.
+This slightly inhibited quick movement during testing as it took a few moments for the Molecule mattress to bounce back.

 Some all-foam beds are easier to move on and shift positions than others.
 This is often due to the difference in firmness levels.
-The Molecule 2 rates at a 6/10, so you'll feel a bit of pushback on this mattress as you would on a firmer mattress.
+The Molecule 2 rates at a 6/10, so I felt a bit of pushback on this mattress as I would on a firmer mattress.
 Remember, ease of movement also somehow depends on body weight.
 This is because individuals who weigh more than 230lbs are likely to sink more than sleepers who weigh less.

 Sex